103rd Attack Squadron: Afghanistan

-Immediately following the September 11 terrorist attacks on NYC and Washington, DC, the 111th FW voluntarily deployed on very short notice back to Ahmad al-Jaber Air Base to support joint combat flight operations for Operation Southern Watch over Iraq and Operation Enduring Freedom over Afghanistan.
+Immediately following the September 11 terrorist attacks on NYC and Washington, DC, the 111th Wing voluntarily deployed on very short notice back to Ahmad al-Jaber Air Base to support joint combat flight operations for Operation Southern Watch over Iraq and Operation Enduring Freedom over Afghanistan.
 Missions included Combat Search and Rescue alert and joint training missions over Kuwait.
 Wing weapons personnel assisted in the loading of combat ordnance for the first sorties into Afghanistan in November, 2001.

-From October 2002 – January 2003, the wing was the lead unit for a short notice, voluntary, out-of-cycle AEF deployment to Bagram AB, Afghanistan.
+From October 2002 – January 2003, the wing was the lead unit for a short notice, voluntary, out-of-cycle AEF deployment to Bagram Air Base, Afghanistan.
 Bagram had been a massive Soviet base during the decade when they occupied Afghanistan (1979–89), but was almost completely destroyed in that period and civil war afterwards.
 The 111th aircraft supported joint combat flight operations with US Army, Special Forces, and coalition ground forces in Afghanistan.
 The A-10s were flown and maintained in the most primitive conditions, yet the 111th personnel flew 100% of the assigned tasking for their entire deployment – at four times the normal sortie rate of home.
 Other unique aspects of the operation were total 'blacked out' night-time operations (no lights on the field or camp – everything was done by night vision goggles); an extensive number of mines/UXOs around and on the air field; extreme weather conditions and enemy shelling using BM-12 107mm rockets.